yapo-chile/-Legacy-Commons-trans/README.md

 Sends the specified command to a trans server with the given params in the JSON body

 #### Request
-A JSON object, were the fields are the name of trans params, and the values are the values required by the trans command
+A JSON object, where the fields are the name of trans params (lowercase), and the values are the values required by the trans command

 #### Response